DKLoehr/Complex-Paint/README.md

 =============
 V: Changelog:

+1.5.2
+* Added an ini file
+* The delete key now works in text boxes

 1.5.1
 * Fixed a bug where red points were not properly cleaned up in iterate mode
 * Added Hyperbolic trig functions